st-korn/KornToDoList/README.md

 * If access is allowed, insert a document in MongoDB `Users` collection, or update it.
 * If success delete UUID record from MongoDB `SetPasswordLinks` collection (to block access to a link)
 * Then return `"UserCreated"` or `"PasswordUpdated"`.

+## `POST /LogIn`

+Try to login an user.

+    Cookies: User-Session : string (UUID)
+    IN: JSON: { EMail : string, PasswordMD5 : string }
+    OUT: JSON: { Result : string ["EmptyEMail", "EmptyPassword", "UserAndPasswordPairNotFound", "LoggedIn"], UUID : string }

+* Remove expired sessions from the database.
+* If current session exist - then logout.
+* If the pair (EMail and PasswordMD5) is not present in the collection `Users`, return "UserAndPasswordPairNotFound".
+* Otherwise register new session in the `Sessions` database collection, and return its UUID to set cookie in browser.

+## `POST /LogOut`

+Logout user and erase information in database about his active session.

+    Cookies: User-Session : string (UUID)
+    IN: -
+    OUT: JSON: { Result : string ["EmptySession", "LoggedOut"] }

 # Database structure